 Masoud is the director of Advanced Analytics at the Canadian Imperial Bank of Commerce (CIBC).
 Masoud founded and manages the Advanced Analytics division within CIBC Business Support & Strategic Initiatives.
 The scope of the group spans across CIBC's vast structured and unstructured data sources.
 Previously, Masoud held consulting and management roles in the decision sciences, technology and operational divisions of CIBC.
 He has published papers, presented at conferences and held tutorials on topics related to machine learning, data mining and analytics.
 He holds an academic degree in management and engineering.

-Todd is the Director of RapidMiner University for RapidMiner, a Massachusetts-based firm that delivers one of the most widely known and used predictive analytics platforms.
+Todd is the Director of RapidMiner University at RapidMiner, a leader in Predictive Analytics providing an easy-to-use desktop-to-cloud solution designed for data scientists and business leaders.
 As a strong advocate for training and certification, he combines his experience in technology and education to impart real-world use cases to students and users of analytics solutions across multiple industries.

 For more than 20 years, Todd has been highly respected as both a technologist and a trainer.
-As a tech, he has seen that world from many perspectives: "data guy" and developer to architect, analyst and consultant.
-As a trainer, he has designed and covered subject matter from operating systems to end-user applications with an emphasis on data and programming.
+As a tech, he has seen that world from many perspectives, including “data guy” and developer, architect, analyst, and consultant.
+As a trainer, he has designed and covered subject matter from operating systems to end-user applications, with an emphasis on data and programming.
 He is a regular contributor to the community of analytics and technology user groups in the Boston area, writes and teaches on many topics, and looks forward to the next time he can strap on a dive mask and get wet.

 Ben currently helps coordinate the training and support activities at DataStax.
 He has more than 15 years of development experience and has written code running on some of the largest travel websites in the world.
 He became interested in Big Data through his experiences in troubleshooting data-related problems in which the velocity and volume of data exceeded the capabilities of a single machine.